-My friend John Teeter shared a story with me that is appropriate as we celebrate Flag Day:
+My friend John Teeter shared a story with me that is appropriate as we celebrate Independence Day:

 “When I was 23 years old I worked in the parts department at Teeter Irrigation.
 It was a hot summer day when R.D.
 Floyd, one of our longtime customers, walked into the store.
 This was not unusual as R.D. came in frequently to pick up parts.
 What was unusual was that he was carrying a tattered and torn American flag — the flag, which until a few minutes earlier, flew outside our store.
 R.D. was a man of few words and in typical fashion he got straight to the point.
 He put the flag on the counter and stated matter-of-factly, ‘I better never see the Flag look that way again.’
 He then turned around and walked out.
 I immediately went out and put a new flag up on the pole.